 First Year Seminar Critical Thinking:

 The First Year Seminar will focus on the development of student’s critical thinking skills.
 This is part of the Drake Curriculum’s intentional effort to guide students to acquire the skills for rational analysis and argumentation that is purposeful, rigorous, self-reflective, and based on a careful consideration of evidence.
 Students will learn to:

 A Note about Learning Communities and Debating Democracy:

 Our FYS classes are structured as learning communities, where students enrolled in the class, to the extent possible, live together on a single floor in an on-campus residence hall.
 These Learning Communities help to connect students both socially and intellectually.
 One particular FYS adds a second distinctive element.
-In FYS025 - Perspectives on American Character - students are enrolled in a second linked course, a special section of POLS001, that is designed to complement their FYS section.
+In FYS025 - American Dreams - students are enrolled in a second linked course, a special section of POLS001, that is designed to complement their FYS section.

-In addition the FYS 010 section - The Power of Tradition, The Forces of Change: China (1587) and England (1529) - will feature a unique format.
+In addition the FYS 010 section - The Power of Tradition, The Forces of Change - will feature a unique format.
 These classes will center on role-playing simulations in which students recreate historical episodes of democratic deliberation at crucial moments in history.